 – WARNING AGAINST THE BORDETELLA VACCINE

-The BIGBULLDOG: I can tell you from experience the following; Initially each of my Bulldog puppies received a Nasal Bordetella (Kennel Cough) vaccine called Intra Track 3 by Schering Plough Animal Health at 6 weeks of age according to the manufacturer’s recommendations.
-50 percent of the time my Bullies would develop some sort of cough within 5 days.
-Of that 50 percent, 5-10 percent would end up with pneumonia.
+(Bordetella is a Kennel Cough Vaccine) Bulldogs are short nosed dogs and often develop respiratory problems up to and including full blown pneumonia following this vaccine.
+(Nasal or Injection) Buyer accepts ALL responsibilities for any respiratory illness/ pneumonia that may occur following this vaccine.
+We highly recommend that you do not get this shot.
+Years ago each of my Bulldog puppies received a Bordetella (Kennel Cough) vaccine at 6 weeks of age according to the manufacturer’s recommendations.
+50 percent of the time my Bullies would develop some sort of cough within 2-5 days.
+Of that 50 percent, 10-20 percent would end up with full blown pneumonia that required hospitalization.
 I used to think that it was just common Bulldog respiratory issues that happen and I could expect a percentage of each litter to end up with a cold/ cough etc…..
-I never connected it with the Bordetella vaccine until one of my partner breeders told me that was the problem.
+I never connected it with the Bordetella vaccine until one of my partner breeders who had bred Bulldogs for over 40 years told me that was the problem.